Skip to main content

 First, make sure the pineapple is well drained.
 I put it in a strainer and press the juice out.
 I then put it in a thick towel and wring it several times.

-In a medium mixing bowl, combine cream cheese, celery (if using), bell pepper, onion, and crushed pineapple.
+In a medium mixing bowl, combine cream cheese, celery (if using), bell pepper, onion, seasoned salt and crushed pineapple.
 Divide the mixture in half and form two balls out of the mixture.
 Roll each ball in the pecans.
 Chill until ready to serve.

 Text and photos by Phillip Oliver, Dirt Therapy